 500 million years ago

 Late Cambrian.
 Most animal life during the Cambrian was aquatic.
 While the early Cambrian showed such diversification that it has been named the Cambrian Explosion, this changed later in the period, when there occurred a sharp drop in biodiversity.
-The latter half of the Cambrian was surprisingly barren and show evidence of several rapid extinction events.
+The latter half of the Cambrian was surprisingly barren and shows evidence of several rapid extinction events.

 470 million years ago